 The guys at VideoScribe have really done an awesome job with their collection of hand styles.

-Hand styles are grouped by person.
-There are 13 people to pick from, with a good spread of sexes and ethnicities.
+Hand styles are grouped into 15 different categories, with a good spread of sexes and ethnicities.
+In total, I counted 336 individual hand styles to pick from!

 After selecting the person you like, you then pick the hand style.
 There are slight hand variations for each person.
 For example, they may hold a different pen.